Menu

 In addition to staying well hydrated, consider avoiding substances that act as diuretics or depressants.
 Refrain from alcohol, caffeine, nicotine, antihistamines, sleeping pills and other depressant drugs for a few days prior to and during your climb.

 Generally, just being fit will help you feel better at altitude.
 Being fit will also help you manage any symptoms of altitude illness without simultaneously struggling with the journey up the mountain.
 When possible, go for acclimatization hikes prior to the climb.
-Hike a local peak with some altitude (8,000 feet or higher) or consider coming out to Ashford a day or two before your climb with IMG and do a day hike up to Camp Muir (10,000ft) to log some time at altitude and start your body on the process of acclimatization.
+Hike a local peak with some altitude (8,000 feet or higher) or consider coming out to Ashford to join us on our Camp Muir Guided Hike (10,000ft) to log some time at altitude and start your body on the process of acclimatization.

 In the end, simply maintaining good hydration is the single most important thing you can do for yourself to avoid altitude illness.